tyrahappy/Optimal_TrailSelection_for_Groups/README.md

 - **React Community**: Frontend framework and ecosystem
 - **Node.js Community**: Backend runtime and packages
 - **Academic Research**: Social choice theory and group decision-making

----

-**Built with ❤️ for outdoor enthusiasts and group adventure planning**